karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 #### Target features

 The target features to evaluate must of course correspond to properties that are available in the input data.
-The physical and chemical soil properties available are listed in the json output from when you [arranged](../spectrodata-OSSL4ML02-arrange) the OSSL data.
-Each re-arranged data point will list the laboratory observed soil properties under the tag _abundances_:
+The physical and chemical soil properties available are listed in the json output from when you [arranged (imported)](../spectrodata-OSSL4ML02-arrange) the OSSL data.
+Each re-arranged data point lists the laboratory observed soil properties under the tag _abundances_:

 ```
     "abundances": [